 Microsoft Outlook comes with a large number of features and functions, which make it one of the most preferred email clients by business.
 One of the features in Outlook is email attachment size which you can use to send large files as attachments.
 In this blog, we will try to learn how to increase the attachment size in Outlook if unable to open Outlook attachments.
 However, to increase the attachment size in Outlook, you need to restrict the number of characters in your email signature.
 Usually, we have a signature of about 74 characters.
-If you remove this signature and limit it to 50-60 characters, then you can send attachments with large sizes in Outlook.
+If you remove this signature and limit it to 50-60 characters, then you can increase attachment size limit in Outlook and send attachments with large sizes in Outlook.

 However, one of the reasons why email has become less preferred is the size of the attachments.
 While the size of the email itself can easily be adjusted, the attachments are more difficult to work with.
 This blog will look at different ways to handle the attachments in Outlook.